ministryofjustice/pamo-utilities/README.md

 ## Stats
 ---
+### How to use
+'code' !pip install git+https://github.com/ministryofjustice/pamo-utilities.git 'code' from stats import stats_utils

 ### fn_get_mean(df_data_table):

     Function to calculate the mean of the values for each group in the passed df_data_table